7 Steps That Can Help Anyone Start to Meditate. Even You.

-You might have think, "This is a waste of time"; "I'm getting nothing out of this" or "Why did I think this was a good idea?"
+You might think, "This is a waste of time"; "I'm getting nothing out of this," or "Why did I think this was a good idea?"
 As suggested before, meditation includes noticing these thoughts and feelings and then coming back to your practice.

 The Nuts and Bolts of Meditation Practice

-With these principles as backdrop, let's consider the practical aspects of meditation:
+With these principles as a backdrop, let's consider the practical aspects of meditation:

 - It's best to practice meditating when you're alert (unless you specifically intend to meditate as you drift off to sleep).